-Attached are the Criteria for Ordering Home Detention and/or Electronic Monitoring as a Condition of Pretrial Release, the Home Detention Screening form, the Electronic Monitoring Screening form, and three Notices to Defendants detailing the conditions of release.
-These documents have been updated where necessary to reflect the guidance set forth in this Directive.
+Among the attachments to this directive are: (1) the Criteria for Ordering Home Detention and/or Electronic Monitoring as a Condition of Pretrial Release, (2) the Home Detention Screening form, (3) the Electronic Monitoring Screening form, and (4) three Notices to Defendants detailing the conditions of release.
+These documents have been updated where necessary to reflect the revised guidance set forth in this Directive.